amusecode/amuse/doc/design/introduction.rst

 * A standard way for adding new modules to AMUSE.
 * Examples to show the use of each module and possible couplings between the modules.
-* Documentation containing introduction, howto's and reference documents.
+* Documentation containing introduction, howtos and reference documents.

 Development
 ~~~~~~~~~~~
-AMUSE development is planned to take place in a 2.5 year period.
-AMUSE
-is developed at the Leiden Observatory.
+AMUSE is originally developed at the Leiden Observatory.
 The Leiden Observatory is
 a faculty of the Leiden University in the Netherlands.
 Funding is provided
 by a NOVA grant.